Caquetio: Dutch period

-Settlement areas in Venezuela and Colombia
+Venezuela and Colombia

 16th-century chronicler Juan de Castellanos said: "This nation is very large, but lives in many areas separated from each other."
 The Caquetío settled not only in the coastal region in the west of what is now Venezuela, but in at least two other regions: the valley of Barquisimeto in the state of Lara and in what is now Colombia's Llanos Orientales.
 In the fertile valley of Barquisimeto, according to Nikolaus Federmann, the first conquistador to enter their land, there were 23 large settlements and they could muster 30,000 warriors.
 According to reports from the chroniclers Juan de Castellanos and Gonzalo Fernández de Oviedo y Valdés, they inhabited the savannas from the Apure River in the north to beyond the Casanare River in the south.
 The west–east extension of the "Grassland Caquetío" was from the edge of the Andes to far into the savannas, possibly as far as the Rio Meta.